Policies, Plans & Strategies

 Regional Policy Statement (RPS) (Ref 6.5)

-An RPS is a mandatory statutory document under the Resource Management Act 1991.
+A Regional Policy Statement is a mandatory statutory document under the Resource Management Act 1991.
 The RPS provides an overview of the resource management issues of the region and the ways in which integrated management of the region's natural and physical resources will be achieved.
 It provides policy direction to resource users and local councils through stating objectives, policies and methods but does contain rules.
 The RPS applies to the entire Hawke's Bay region, including the coastal marine area (offshore to approx. 22km).

 The Regional Resource Management Plan is the most extensive resource planning document for Hawke's Bay under the RMA.
 It includes the RPS.
 Besides the RPS content, the RRMP is the preeminent regional plan for air, land and freshwater resources (but not the coast – refer RCEP below).
 The RRMP includes objectives, policies, methods (including rules) for that part of the region not within the coastal environment.